 Ischemic colitis occurs when there is not enough blood flowing to the colon, also known as the large intestine.
 It is more likely to occur in people who are over 60, smoke cigarettes, or have diabetes.

-Ischemic colitis is the most common type of gut-based ischemia, accounting for 1 in every 2,000 hospital admissions.
+Ischemic colitis is the most common type of gut-based ischemia, accounting for

 Symptoms of ischemic colitis include pain, tenderness, and digestive problems.
 It is often mistaken for irritable bowel disease (IBD) or other gastrointestinal issues.